Deep Thinking by Markov Chain of Continuous Thoughts: Our Model

-To facilitate this information flow, the thinker is implemented as a bi-directional transformer.
-Through multiple layers of cross-attention and feed-forward computation, it iteratively updates the thinking neurons.
-The initial values of neurons, $\mathbf{Neu}_{0}^{deep}$, $\mathbf{Neu}_{0}^{shallow}$, are learnable parameters.
+The thinking layer uses bi-directional attention to facilitate this information flow and iteratively updates the neurons to stimulate step-by-step reasoning.
+The initial values of neurons, $\mathbf{Neu}_{0}^{deep}$ and $\mathbf{Neu}_{0}^{shallow}$, are learnable parameters.

-\textbf{Speaking.} After each thinking step, some thoughts in $\mathbf{Neu}_{k}^{shallow}$, such as plans, operations, and intermediate conclusions, may become ready for verbalization.
-We employ a transformer-based speaker to translate them into the discrete space of sentences:
+\textbf{Speaking.} After each thinking step, some thoughts in $\mathbf{Neu}_{k}^{shallow}$, such as plans and intermediate conclusions, may become ready for verbalization.
+We use a speaking layer to translate them into the discrete space of sentences:

-Different from traditional LLMs, thinking in {\ModelName} does not depend on speaking, so our speaking stage is optional for all intermediate steps and can be skipped except for the final step when only an answer is required.
-Moreover, the speaking at each step is independent, each conditional on its corresponding neurons, so they can run in parallel for better inference efficiency.
+Unlike traditional transformers, thinking in {\ModelName} does not depend on speaking, so our speaking stage is optional for all intermediate steps and can be skipped except for the final step when only an answer is required.
+Moreover, speaking at each step is independent to each other, making them highly parallelizable compared with traditional models.

-In addition, unlike traditional LLMs where randomness is implemented through token-level sampling, randomness in {\ModelName} is resolved at step level in the thinking stage \emph{before} the speaker generates specific sentences.
-The effectiveness of this architecture indicates that complex randomness can be simulated ``in one pass'' rather than through multiple ``iterative'' steps.
-This provides a new perspective for the development of non-autoregressive (NAR) language models with one-pass generation, which may provide a direction to accelerate diffusion LLMs~\citep{gulrajani2023likelihood,sahoo2024simple,li2025survey}.
-Besides, since the speaker mainly serves as a deterministic translator from $\mathbf{Neu}_k^{shallow}$ to explicit sentences, it is also suitable for NAR decoding, which can further accelerate the speaking stage.
-As shown in Section~\ref{section:analysis}, even the simplest NAR decoding strategy still obtains competitive reasoning accuracy.
-This highlights that our model achieves a clear separation between thinking and speaking, ensuring that the reasoning quality remains stable while allowing flexibility in the choice of speaking strategy.
+In addition, since randomness in {\ModelName} is resolved at the step level in the thinking stage \emph{before} the speaking layer generates specific sentences, complex randomness can be simulated ``in one pass'' rather than through multiple ``iterative'' sampling.
+This provides a new perspective for the development of non-autoregressive (NAR) language models with one-pass generation, and suggests a promising avenue for accelerating diffusion LLMs~\citep{gulrajani2023likelihood,sahoo2024simple}.
+To verify this idea, we performed a preliminary experiment by replacing the speaking layer of {\ModelName} with a fully NAR decoder.
+As shown in Section~\ref{section:analysis}, even the simplest NAR decoding strategy still obtains competitive performance, which provides further acceleration to \ModelName.
+This also highlights that our model achieves a clear separation between thinking and speaking, ensuring that the reasoning quality remains stable while allowing flexibility in the choice of speaking strategy.